monirbounadi/minimal-mistakes/_pages/research.md

 ---

 Work in Progress
-  : "Islamic Rule and the European Empires"
-  : "Islam and Fertility in Africa"
+  : "Religion, Politics, and Mobilization: Evidence from the Age of Empires" : "Islam and Fertility in Africa"
   : "The Front-Door Criterion in an Econometric Context" : "Skills, Outsourcing and Wage Inequality in Sweden" (with August Torngren Wartin and Max Thaning)